SureshRoshi/Resume-ChatBot/README.md

 With the help of Resume Building ChatBot you can build your own CV just simply by conversation with our bot instead of spending hours in websites .
 With the bot interface and the smooth UI makes it effortless to create your CV by your own.
 This bot can live on any channel of your choice (such as LinkedIn, Slack etc.) by integrating it’s API with that platform.
-So that from any platform or from our website you can build your own resume in just minutes and can submit in interview.
+So that from any platform or from our website you can build your own resume in just minutes and can sumbit in interview.